Correct sizing

 Ducted costs 2–3x a split but cools the whole house.
 Better aesthetic, more installation complexity.

-Large ducted systems often need a switchboard upgrade, dedicated circuit, and sometimes a 3-phase supply — $1,500–$4,000 extra.
+Large ducted systems often need a switchboard upgrade, dedicated circuit, and sometimes a 3-phase supply.
+Add $1,500–$4,000 extra for that work.

 Brand and product names you’re likely to see in quotes.